dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 title: "EWW Powermenu"
 subtitle: "A classy powermenu using EWW."
-summary: "Due to EWW's interesting choice of DSL it is hard to configure and is very DIY.
+summary: "Due to EWW's interesting choice of DSL it's hard to configure and is DIY.
          Plus, there aren't any definitive tutorials.
 Hence!
 I will try to ease you through the process of configuring EWW while building a classy Powermenu."
 description: "Learning the basics of EWW by building a neat Powermenu.
 Level, intermediate."